o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/concepts-and-terms.md

    + Choose **Tools**, **Node Palette**.
    + Press **Ctrl+Shift+L**.
 **Note**
-If you have an existing script open, you can right\-click the canvas for the menu to appear.
+If you have an existing script open, you can right-click the canvas for the menu to appear.

 **Node Inspector**
 The **Node Inspector** shows the properties of the node.
 You can edit each property in the inspector or directly in the node.
 By default, this window doesn't appear in the editor.